glenernstrom/invert_neurobio/invert_neurobio_description_v1ge.md

 learning general neuroscience mechanisms common to all animals.
 But what are the differences?
 Invertebrates have evolved distinct adaptations that enable their survival and reproductive success in a wide range of ecological niches.
-Through lecture, hands on examination, and reading and discussion of paticular case studies students will 1.) develop invertebrate taxonomic fluency, 2.) learn seminal neuroscience contributions from the study of invertebrates, and 3.) recognize how the continued investigation of invertebrate biology can
+Through lecture, hands on examination, and reading and discussion of particular case studies students will 1.) develop invertebrate taxonomic fluency, 2.) learn seminal neuroscience contributions from the study of invertebrates, and 3.) recognize how the continued investigation of invertebrate biology can